dangerous-tac0s/flexsecure-applets/docs/quickstart.md

 ## Apps with additional setup
 ### [SmartPGP](https://github.com/github-af/SmartPGP)
 This one comes in two flavors: default and large.
-Do yourself a favor and stick to default--unless you want really large, insecure RSA keys.
+Do yourself a favor and stick to default--unless you want really large, inefficient RSA keys.

 The SmartPGP applet is configured with the following default values:
 - Admin PIN is 12345678;